 11. International transfer

 Application data resides in Canada (Supabase ca-central-1).
-Anthropic and Sentry may process requests in the United States.
+Anthropic, Resend, and Sentry may process requests in the United States.
 OAuth flows with Strava and Oura reach the regions those services operate in.
 By using why am i slow you consent to these transfers; each vendor is bound by its own privacy terms.

 12. Monetisation model